Limits of chordal graphs with bounded tree-width: Proof of the scaling limit

 This allows us to apply~\cite[Thm.
 3]{addarioberry2022random} to the black subtree of $(\mT_n \mid \#_1\mT_n=\ell)$.
 Any vertex of $\mT_n$ is at graph distance at most $1$ from a black vertex, hence~\cite[Thm.
 3]{addarioberry2022random} in fact yields that there are constants $C,c>0$ that do not depend on $\ell$ or $n$ or $x \ge 0$ such that

 This immediately yields

 This concludes the proof of the tail-bounds for the height.
 For the scaling limit, Proposition~\ref{pro:degrees} ensures that we may apply~\cite[Thm.
-1]{MR3188597} to the black subtree $\mB_n$ of $\mT_n$ (using Skorokhod's representation theorem analogously as for monotype trees in~\cite[Sec.
-6]{MR3188597}), yielding
+1]{MR3188597} to the black subtree $\mB_n$ of $\mT_n$, yielding

 Here $\mu_{\mB_n}$ denotes the uniform probability measure on the set of vertices of $\mB_n$.
+Specifically, we obtain this limit by using Skorokhod's representation theorem analogously as for monotype trees in~\cite[Sec.
+6]{MR3188597}.
+That is, we again view $\mB_n$ as a mixture of trees with given degree sequences and apply Skorokhod's representation theorem to Proposition~\ref{pro:degrees} to ensure the existence of a coupling so that pathwise the degree sequences satisfy the conditions of~\cite[Thm.
+1]{MR3188597}.
+Hence we may apply~\cite[Thm.
+1]{MR3188597} to obtain pathwise distributional convergence in the Gromov--Hausdorff--Prokhorov sense with the same rescaling factor for each path, yielding the scaling limit for $\mB_n$.

 To be precise, \cite[Thm.
 1]{MR3188597} states Gromov--Hausdorff convergence, however it is clear that the proof given there extends to the Gromov--Hausdorff--Prokhorov metric.
+One way to see this is to combine the convergence of the contour function~\cite[Thm.
+3]{MR3188597} with the fact~\cite[Prop.
+2.10]{MR3201925} that the construction of trees from contour functions is continuous with respect to the Gromov--Hausdorff--Prokhorov metric.

 Any vertex of $\mT_n$ is at graph distance at most $1$ from $\mB_n$, hence it is clear that the Hausdorff distance between $\mB_n$ and $\mT_n$ tends to zero after rescaling distances by $n^{-1/2}$.
 It remains to bound the Prokhorov distance between $\mu_{\mB_n}$ (interpreted as a measure on the entire tree $\mT_n$ ) and the measure $\mu_{\mT_{n}}$, both after rescaling distances by $\kappa_{\mathrm{tree}} n^{-1/2}$.